securitybunker/databunker.org/content/doc/benchmark/_index.md

 logger.warning("done")
 ```

+&nbsp;

-## Test 2.
-Running client & web app on the same box with Databunker using one DigitalOcean VPC (11.04.2021)
+### Test 2.
+All-in-one test using DigitalOcean droplet (11.04.2021)

-For the test, we are using a regular VPC (droplet) hosted at https://www.digitalocean.com/ to run all processes.
+For the test, we are using one DagitalOcean droplet to run a test scrript, backend database, databunker itself and a front-end application.

-This VPC comes with the following configuration: **1 GB RAM** / **1 Intel CPU** / **25 GB NVMe SSD**.
+This droplet comes with the following configuration: **1 GB RAM** / **1 Intel CPU** / **25 GB NVMe SSD**.

 We run the system test for Databunker - meaning we test the whole stack - both Node.js, Databunker, and backend database (MySQL).
 For the test, we created a simple Node.js app server.
 This app server supports a single operation that prints user email returned from Databunker.